French's and Illumination Give Mustard a Minions Makeover

 French’s is spending its summer reimagining its iconic yellow bottle.

-The McCormick-owned condiment brand has launched a new collaboration tied to Illumination’s upcoming film "Minions & Monsters."
+The McCormick-owned condiment brand just launched a new collaboration tied to Illumination’s upcoming film "Minions & Monsters."

 It introduces a limited-edition green mustard product alongside retail packaging takeovers and interactive brand activations.